 Sometimes you don’t have to move heaven – just a little bit of earth -- to help someone in need.

-Scherer contacted veteran Bergen County Sheriff's Officer Todd Accomando to ask about Sheriff Anthony Cureton’s “Freedom Accessible Ramp Program,” which uses county jail inmates to build runways for local residents with limited mobility.
+Luther went straight to the office of Bergen County Sheriff Anthony Cureton, who operates a “Freedom Accessible Ramp Program” that uses county jail inmates to build runways for local residents with limited mobility.

-The ramp program “restores freedom and dignity to residents with limited mobility,” the sheriff said.
+The ramp program “restores freedom and dignity to residents with limited mobility,” Cureton said.
 “It is one of the ways our agency can have an immediate impact and give back to those in need.”

 Senior citizens and residents with severe disabilities get priority.

 “The labor for ramp measurement, design, and construction is available to any Bergen County resident who provides their own construction materials,” the sheriff said.

 Residents could qualify for free or subsidized construction materials if they meet the income requirements of nonprofit agencies that partner with the sheriff’s office, he added.